atkaridarshan04/Production-Ready-DevOps/haspicorp-vault/README.md

 - 5 unseal keys
 - 1 Initial Root Token

 > **IMPORTANT**: Copy and securely store these keys and the root token.
 They are required for unsealing Vault and administrative access.
+Loss of these keys will result in permanent data loss.

 ### 7. Unseal Vault on All Pods